RENEE MONTAGNE, HOST:

 PESCA: That fan was 22 time Olympic medal winner Michael Phelps.
 Unlike Phelps, the Ravens have been underdogs, nearly double digit underdogs in both their playoff wins.
 And they will be the underdogs again in the Super Bowl, which may be bad news for the San Francisco 49ers.

 Mike Pesca, NPR News, Foxborough, Massachusetts.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.